Perform AI queries

 Run an AI query in BigQuery

-BigQuery provides generative AI functions such as ML.GENERATE_TEXT or ML.UNDERSTAND_TEXT.
+BigQuery provides generative AI functions such as ML.GENERATE_TEXT.

-For example, if you have a table with a Call Transcript column, you can prompt an AI model to answer a question about the contents of the transcript:
+As another example, if you have a UDF called my_dataset.understand using the ML.UNDERSTAND_TEXT function in BigQuery, and you have a table with a Call Transcript column, you can prompt an AI model to answer a question about the contents of the transcript:

 Run an AI query in Amazon Redshift